 Introducing your baby to solid foods, sometimes called complementary feeding or weaning is a fun and exciting time.
 It is an important stage of development where foods are introduced alongside your baby’s usual breast milk or first infant formula.

-Our series of videos provide information to help guide you on your introducing solid foods journey.
+Our series of videos provide information to help guide you on your journey to introducing solid foods.

 Did you know it can take 10 or more attempts for a baby to accept a new food?
 Offer your baby the chance to explore a wonderful variety of tastes and textures.